yzhao062/pyod/README.rst

 **Optional Dependencies (see details below)**\ :

-* Keras (optional, required for AutoEncoder)
+* keras (optional, required for AutoEncoder)
-* Matplotlib (optional, required for running examples)
+* matplotlib (optional, required for running examples)
+* pandas (optional, required for running benchmark)
-* Tensorflow (optional, required for AutoEncoder, other backend works)
+* tensorflow (optional, required for AutoEncoder, other backend works)
-* XGBoost (optional, required for XGBOD)
+* xgboost (optional, required for XGBOD)

 **Important Note 1**\ :
 PyOD has multiple neural network based models, e.g., AutoEncoders, which are implemented in Keras.
-However, PyOD does **NOT** install **Keras** and/or **TensorFlow** for you.
+However, PyOD does **NOT** install **keras** and/or **tensorFlow** for you.
 This reduces the risk of interfering with your local copies.
 If you want to use neural-net based models, please make sure Keras and a backend library, e.g., TensorFlow, are installed.
 Instructions are provided: `neural-net FAQ <https://github.com/yzhao062/pyod/wiki/Setting-up-Keras-and-Tensorflow-for-Neural-net-Based-models>`_.
 Similarly, models depending on **xgboost**, e.g., XGBOD, would **NOT** enforce xgboost installation by default.

 **Important Note 2**\ :
-Running examples needs Matplotlib, which may throw errors in conda virtual environment on mac OS.
-See reasons and solutions `issue6 <https://github.com/yzhao062/pyod/issues/6>`_.
+Running examples needs **matplotlib**, which may throw errors in conda virtual environment on mac OS.
+See reasons and solutions `mac_matplotlib <https://github.com/yzhao062/pyod/issues/6>`_.

 **Important Note 3**\ :
 PyOD contains multiple models that also exist in scikit-learn.
-However, these two libraries' API is not excatly the same--it is recommended to use only one of them for consistency but not mix the results.
+However, these two libraries' API is not exactly the same--it is recommended to use only one of them for consistency but not mix the results.
 Refer `sckit-learn and PyOD <https://pyod.readthedocs.io/en/latest/issues.html>`_ for more information.